nigelp/Zentara-Code/src/test-scripts/RUNNING_TESTS.md

 # Running Test Scripts

 This document outlines how to run the various test scripts located in the `src/test-scripts/` directory.
-These tests are typically used to verify specific functionalities or flows within the roo-code extension.
+These tests are typically used to verify specific functionalities or flows within the zentara-code extension.

 ## Manual Compilation (Optional)

 While VS Code typically handles compilation automatically when you start debugging (F5), you can also compile the project manually if needed.

-1.  **Open a terminal** in the root directory of the roo-code project.
+1.  **Open a terminal** in the root directory of the zentara-code project.
 2.  **Run the compilation command:**
     ```bash
     npm run compile